bingneef/Shipit-Slack/README.md

 ```

 ## Usage
-It is required to set the webhookUrl that links to a Slack services.
-This can be done in the `shipit.config.slack` key in the config. (an example belof)
+It is required to set the webhookUrl that links to a Slack [incoming webhook](https://my.slack.com/apps/manage/custom-integrations).
+This can be done in the `shipit.config.slack` key in the config.

 ```
 slack: {